stylify/web/content/blog/style-your-svelte-website-faster-with-stylify-css.md

 If you add for example `color:blue` the CSS will be automatically updated 🎉.

-Go ahead and try Stylify directly on [Stackblitz.com](https://stackblitz.com/edit/stylify-svelte-vite?file=README.md,src%2FApp.svelte) 💡.
+Go ahead and try Stylify CSS directly on [Stackblitz.com](https://stackblitz.com/edit/stylify-svelte-vite?file=README.md,src%2FApp.svelte) 💡.

 ### Components
 To avoid bloated templates with utilities, you can use